The Settlers and the Unhomely: Tracing the Settler Infrastructures in Eastern Taiwan Through Film History

 It is within this historical context that King Hu ingeniously situated a crucial scene in A Touch of Zen, leveraging the settler colonial aesthetic to reinforce themes of loyalty, filial piety, chastity, and righteousness.
 However, very few visitors know that the seemingly uninhabited area surrounding the Eternal Spring Shrine was actually the ancestral home of the Lowcing community of Truku people.
 After losing the Truku War against colonial troops in the summer of 1914, the old community was forced to relocate to the mouth of Taroko Gorge.
 Today, several of the communities that were compelled to move are confronted with another imposing piece of vertical infrastructure on their territory: the Asia Cement Corporation Mine.

 In this captivating journey, we find ourselves immersed in the interplay between King Hu’s evocative films and the historical parallels that unfold along the Central Cross-Island Highway.
 One such parallel emerges as we witness the march over the Hill of Yu the Great in Dragon Gate Inn, resonating with a photograph captured during a 1913 Japanese expedition to Mount Hehuan in preparation for the attack on Truku territory the next year.
 And yet, the reverberations do not end there.
 As we watch A Touch of Zen, a profound sense of déjà vu envelopes us when the Chinese swordsman traverse the valley, conjuring up another historical image that bears witness to the forces behind an imperial war crime that once trod the same path in the summer of 1914.
 Many commentators have noted that Dragon Gate Inn, which Hu began shooting in 1965, acted as the genesis of a series of films set in the context of the Ming-era eunuch spy networks that obliquely offer his critiques of Cold War politics.
 In light of the shared intimacies between different kinds of grassroots struggles, King Hu’s anti-Cold War legacy beckons us to utilize his artistry as a vehicle for unearthing hidden narratives of racial violence concealed beneath the very infrastructure upon which his films unfold.
 This re-stratification of historical layers may give us a better grasp of this work of colonial logistics infrastructure: the origins of the Central Cross-Island Highway trace back to the Truku War of 1914 and the ambitions of the Japanese colonial government, persisting through the completion of the road in 1935, which stretched westward to Mount Hehuan.
-The discourse of contemporary decolonization struggles to penetrate this complex tapestry, muffled by an oppressive logic that seeks to obliterate the deep-rooted narratives embedded within its more ironic implications
+The discourse of contemporary decolonization struggles to penetrate this complex tapestry, muffled by an oppressive logic that seeks to obliterate the deep-rooted narratives embedded within its more ironic implications.

 Kuanghua Village: The Sorrows of the Disadvantaged

-Pailang Unhomely 2s
+Pailang Unhomely 2r

 Pictures of the Mglu River.
-From left: A still from Liu Pi-Chia, Richard Chen (dir.), 1965; A still from the Taiwan’s Cities and Counties in Progress series, 1965-1967; Reclaimed land by the Mglu River, 2023.
+From left: still from Liu Pi-Chia, Richard Chen (dir.), 1965; still from the Taiwan’s Cities and Counties in Progress series, 1965-1967; Reclaimed land by the Mglu River, 2023.

 When Richard Chen debuted his groundbreaking documentary film Liu Pi-Chia (1965) at the Cardinal Tien Cultural Center, it resonated with many leftist cultural figures, who considered the film to be Taiwan’s first work of cinema verité.
-They perceived the film as presenting an individual life within “the dual frame of the Cold War and the Chinese Civil War.”[3]
-The screening marked a significant moment in Taiwanese cinema history.
+They perceived the film as presenting an individual life within “the dual frame of the Cold War and the Chinese Civil War.3 The screening marked a significant moment in Taiwanese cinema history.

 The film, set on the banks of Hualien’s Mglu River, opens with soldiers from the development team filling a riverbed.
 They manually dig a huge rock out of the riverbed to create usable agricultural land.
 One member of the development team, Liu Pi-Chia, was press-ganged into the KMT army in Hunan Province and sent to fight in the Chinese Civil War.
 Like the veterans in Pan Lei’s On Mount Hehuan, after Liu Pi-Chia arrived in Taiwan, he was compelled to help build infrastructure in exchange for demobilization.
 From one riverbed to another, the task of development is a timeless cycle underpinned by the seeming endlessness of Cold War animosity.